What customers say ...

 - Special test outcomes: skip, xfail and when to use them

-- Using fixture functions for managing test state
+- Using fixture functions for managing test state in a modular, scalable and parametrizable manner.

 - When and how to use mocking to avoid expensive setups